Who is this course for?

 What are the entry requirements for the course?

-At least five GCSEs at grades D/E (grade 2-3) or higher.
+At least five GCSEs at grades D or E (grade 2-3) or higher, including both Maths and English Language.

 How long is this course?